anonymousaabc/DRGCN/README.md

-This is a implementation of DRGAT.
+This is an anonymous implementation of DRGAT.

 # Step 1: Git clone this repo.